 In agreement with the School Governors, the Local Education Authority (LEA) have decided that St Nicolas C.E.
 Primary School may admit up to 60 pupils across the two Reception classes during the current academic year.
 We have 60 pupils per year group in the infants and up to 64 in years 3 to 6, across 2 classes.

 You can apply for a school place on-line at www.oxfordshire.gov.uk/admissions.
 Please remember that it is the responsibility of parents/carers to apply for a school place.
-You have the opportunity to list three different preferences for a school place and it is strongly advised that you use all three preferences.
+You have the opportunity to list five different preferences for a school place and it is strongly advised that you use more than one preference.
 If you complete an application online, the County will confirm receipt by email however, If you complete a paper copy, please return it to the school office.
 If you are unable to return it to your school please post the completed form to: Admissions Team, Children, Education and Families, County Hall, New Road, Oxford OX1 1ND

 What happens if there are too many applications?

 There are specific criteria published by the LEA which apply to the allocation of places in an over-subscribed school.
 You will find these online at www.oxfordshire.gov.uk/admissions.
 More information or advice can be given during a visit to the school.

 What dates should I be aware of?

 For entry to Reception 2022:

 As this is only a guide, we highly recommend you read through the admissions details on the County Council website.